Close

 ACC in the Wet - Photo by Xynamic

-Because there are so many more variables with a wet track that influences car behaviour, it would be much more difficult for us to release wet setups that work across all these different variables.
+Because there are so many more variables with a wet track that influence car behaviour, it would be much more difficult for us to release wet setups that work across all these different variables.
 Track state, rain intensity, track temperature and standing water level are just a handful of these factors you have to consider.

 NEW: Looking for a wet setup but don’t have time to do it yourself?
 Grab one of our new ACC Wet Setup Bundles here.